Muon beams towards muonium physics: progress and prospects: Experimental studies on muonium physics

-Numerous experiments explored the use of various silica-based solid targets for muonium production.
-In 1992, W. Schwarz \textit{et al.} evaluated the performance of silica powder and aerogel targets at PSI and RAL~\cite{Schwarz_1992}.
+D.~R.~Harshman reviewed earlier studies indicating that muonium can escape from the interior of fine oxide grains and is found mainly in the extragranular region and on grain surfaces, and that this behavior is independent of the enviroment temperature~\cite{Harshman_1986}.
+Among the oxide powders studied, silica ($\mathrm{SiO_2}$) showed the highest muonium fraction~\cite{Kiefl_1979}.
+It also has a very large specific surface area, which helps the escape of muonium.
+Therefore, fine-silica-based materials have finally become a main focus in muonium research.
+In 1992, W.~Schwarz \textit{et al.} evaluated the performance of silica powder and aerogel targets at PSI and RAL~\cite{Schwarz_1992}.
 The experimental data were globally fit to a diffusion model to obtain the total yield in vacuum.
 Silica powder showed a clear advantage: the powder target achieved 8.2\%, whereas the optimized aerogel target got 2.3\%.
-Previous measurements indicated a muonium formation efficiency of 60\% in silica powder, reported by R.F.
-Kiefl in 1979~\cite{Kiefl_1979}, while W. Schwarz \textit{et al.} reported formation efficiency of 40--50\% for aerogels of varying densities.
+Previous measurements indicated a muonium formation efficiency of 60\% in silica powder, reported by R.~F.~Kiefl in 1979~\cite{Kiefl_1979}, while W.~Schwarz \textit{et al.} reported formation efficiency of 40--50\% for aerogels of varying densities.
 However, when considering overall performance, silica aerogel proved to be the superior option.
 Its self-supporting structure eliminates the scattering introduced by the supporting foil required for powder targets, enabling the production of higher-quality beams for precision applications such as laser-ionized ultra-slow muon sources introduced in \cref{sec:M_laser}.
 This work not only established the advantages of aerogel as a stable and self-supporting target material but also demonstrated that specialized surface treatments can further enhance its yield.